 Looking for a bit of New England snow without having to head far into northern New England?
 Then the Nashoba Valley might be right for your next weekend trip.

 This is a super easy drive from Boston and other points south.
 The Nashoba Valley Ski Area is located in Westford, MA and offers 17 trails, lifts, and lessons.
 For non-skiers, there’s also a huge snow-tubing area.
-This is always fun for kids and adults alike, and there are many other family-oriented activities (check out Animal Adventures rescue center!) making this region ideal For New England winter family getaways.
+This is always fun for kids and adults alike, and there are many other family-oriented activities (check out Animal Adventures rescue center!) making this one of my favorite places for New England winter getaways with the fam.

 Don’t Miss in the Nashoba Valley: Literary & history lovers should head over to nearby Concord, MA